 Who are we?

-The International Black History Month UK (IBHM-UK) organisation was created in June 2020 by a group of Black Britons with a passion for investigating and curating the hidden and forgotten stories of Britain’s black past.
+International Black History Month UK (IBHM-UK) is supported by IBHM Heritage International, which was formed in June 2020 by a group of Black Britons with a passion for investigating and curating the hidden and forgotten stories of Britain’s black past.

 We're committed to raising the profile of Black History Month UK amongst the Black British community and the wider UK population.
 Our mission is to lead the direction of Black History Month UK and ensure that it exists as a vibrant starting point that educates people on the achievements and contributions African and Caribbean heritage peoples have made to the UK’s history and culture.

 We are a local community group, and all monies raised are used to support the administration of the organisation and the delivery of our projects.

 We champion Black British voices and are one of the main custodians of documenting Black British history.

 Why we do it?